Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 money and helps with selling loot in town.
 And they can pick Weapon Master (Knives) if they want to go in a fightier direction.

+Yes, "all knives" count as a single weapon here because their base stats are worse.
+If you take this, you probably want to wield them with the Main-Gauche skill instead of Knife.

 ## Disadvantages

 The thief's mandatory disadvantage is one of **Greed**, **Kleptomania** or